 - Your baby is about the size of a small cantaloupe.
-She measures six and a third inches in length and weighs about 11 ounces.
+At 20 weeks pregnant, she measures six and a third inches in length and weighs about 11 ounces.
 In fact, her growth may be putting some pressure on your lungs, bladder, stomach, and kidneys.

 - She’s moving around a lot.
 Don't be surprised if you feel more and more little kicks and tugs.